UoB-COMSM0110/2024-group-3/README.md

 Added a high score tracking for the difficulty mode to the game screen.

-> "mac users may prefer to use the WASD keys rather than the keyboard" We added this feature so that the player snake's movement responds to both the arrow keys and WASD keys.
+> "Mac users may prefer to use the WASD keys rather than the keyboard" We added this feature so that the player snake's movement responds to both the arrow keys and WASD keys.

 > "You could load up help on game start or call it 'how to play', not help"